UNIC-IFF/obyte-witness-docker/README.md

 IFF Research Team @ UNIC

 * Antonios Inglezakis ( @antIggl ) - Researcher / Senior Software Engineer and Systems Administrator, University of Nicosia - Institute For the Future (UNIC-IFF)
-* Klitos Christodoulou ( @klitos ) - Research Manager and Faculty Member, University of Nicosia - Institute For the Future (UNIC-IFF)
+* Klitos Christodoulou ( @klitoschr ) - Research Manager and Faculty Member, University of Nicosia - Institute For the Future (UNIC-IFF)
-* Elias Iosif - Faculty Member, University of Nicosia - Institute For the Future (UNIC-IFF)
+* Elias Iosif ( @iosife ) - Faculty Member, University of Nicosia - Institute For the Future (UNIC-IFF)

 ## About IFF